rishabhsheth/TheLanguageOfMarkets/README.md

 - **FinBERT** – BERT adapted for financial text
 - **VADER** – Used as a baseline for comparison

-Each transcript receives sentiment scores reflecting executive tone.
+Each transcript receives sentiment scores reflecting tone.

 ### 3. Stock Return Computation
 Using stock price data: